PicsArt/cppbind/docs/03_get_started/06_templates.rst

 i.e Task is appended to Stack and we have **StackTask**.
 For Python as we have used different name(``python.name: PyTask`` in Task's __API__) we have **StackPyTask** instead.

 .. note::
-    Currently iegen does not support templates with template type as an argument, for example we can't generate a Stack wrapper to hold items of type Stack<Task>.
+    Currently iegen does not support templates with template type as an argument, for example we can't generate a Stack binding to hold items of type Stack<Task>.

 Now let's see what usages we can have for our example Stack.
 Here is the source code: